tompsherman/Newsfeed-Components/README.md

 # Newsfeed-Components

 In this project we are going to be building a news feed reader.
 The goal is to have a collapsing menu, and expandable news articles.
-The styles and some of the HTML is already done for you.
+The styles and some of the HTML is alrea dy done for you.

 ## Need to know

-* Creating DOM elements with Javascript Functions
+* Creating D OM elements with Javascript Functions
 * Element selection
 * Basic DOM manipulation
 * Events and event listeners